 I grew up in the era when airline travel was something special.
 We dressed for the event, were on our best behavior, and felt like it was something to be enjoyed and cherished (not simply endured like nowadays).
 My first airline flight of memory was New York to Frankfurt in a TWA Constellation in the mid-1960s.
 My father was being transferred from Fort Lewis, Washington to whatever “kaserne” was used at the time by the U.S. Army in Nuremburg, (West) Germany.
 He was to pilot his helicopters around Europe (thus protecting us from the red horde poised to come pouring through the Fulda Gap), and my dear mother, four siblings and I were enroute to join him.
 Once seated on that beautiful red and white airliner, I was amazed at the world I had just entered.
-I distinctly remember the red cloth seats, folded curtains on the windows, friendly stewardesses dressed in their tailored uniforms, and the sounds (and rumbles) of the four big Wright 3350 engines as they came to life that evening on the ramp in La Guardia.
-It was all so magnificent, and we were bathed in a feeling of departing on some grand adventure.
+I distinctly remember the cushy red cloth seats, folded curtains on the windows, friendly stewardesses dressed in their tailored uniforms, and the sounds (and rumbles) of the four big Wright 3350 engines as they came to life that evening on the ramp in La Guardia.
+It was all so magnificent, and I was bathed in a sense of departing on some grand adventure.

 (The TWA L-1049 Constellation…grace and power in one package.
 Photograph courtesy of Jon Proctor.)

 The story changes there, for an hour or so into the journey, the cabin crew settled into their routines and served us a meal in the little plastic cafeteria-type food trays.
 Being your average nine year old, I wolfed it down without pausing to taste what I was actually eating.
 I then guzzled my carton of milk, and settled back to listen to the engines drone, all the while straining in an attempt to eves drop on the adults having their post-supper cigarettes and cocktails.
 The twilight had given way to ink black darkness, and somewhere in the vicinity of our “coast out” point over Newfoundland, we entered a weather system.
 At this point, the flight became a night-long ride on the State Fair roller-coaster.
 We were enjoying a version of the ugly weather that the north Atlantic can dish up for ship and plane alike.
-Cruising at our massive altitude of 20,000’ or so, did not allow the Captain to climb above the turbulence.
-Nowadays, in the big Boeings, I routinely saunter up to FL390 and watch the lightning dance its duel below me, casually sipping a cup of hot coffee in smooth air.
+Cruising at our (massive) altitude of 20,000’ or so, did not allow the Captain the option to climb above the turbulence.
+Nowadays, in the big Boeings, I routinely saunter up to FL390 (39000′) and watch the lightning dance its duel below me, all the while casually sipping a cup of hot coffee in smooth air.
 But that would not happen on this night, and we paid the price.
 I spent the next few hours in the cabin of the big metal bird, bouncing along back and forth, all the while watching (and hearing, and smelling) the chubby kid to my left loudly depositing his dinner into a conga-line of sick sacks.

 (The venerable Swearengin SA226TC Metroliner.
 We liked to call it; the “trauma tube”.)